SEO, AEO and GEO

 What SEO still covers

+SEO still matters because pages need to be crawlable, indexable, understandable, and structurally sound before anything else can happen.
 If a page is blocked, thin, poorly linked, or missing core metadata, it will struggle in traditional search and it will usually struggle elsewhere too.

 What AEO adds

+AEO focuses on whether a page can answer clearly.
 Can a system extract a direct answer from the page?
 Is the structure clear enough to support a summary, a snippet, or a short reusable explanation?
 Does the content anticipate real questions instead of only targeting keywords?

 A page can be SEO-friendly and still weak for AEO if the content is vague, overly dense, or poorly structured for reuse.
+This is a common failure mode on commercial pages.
+They say what the company does, but they never answer the user's core question directly.

 What GEO changes

+GEO is about visibility in generative search and AI-powered answer environments.
 That does not mean there is a magic AI tag to add.
-It usually means the page needs to provide stronger machine-readable context, cleaner structure, better internal support, and content that is easier to cite, summarize, and reuse.
+It usually means the page needs to provide stronger machine-readable context, cleaner structure, better internal support, and content that is easier to cite, summarise, and reuse.

 GEO does not replace SEO.
 It raises the bar for how understandable and reusable a page needs to be.
+In practice, that means stronger schema where relevant, cleaner entity context, clearer service or brand framing, and content that can survive summarisation without becoming misleading.

 What stays the same across all three

 The foundations still matter.
 Strong pages tend to share the same underlying qualities.
 They are crawlable, clearly structured, internally supported, and genuinely useful.
+SEO, AEO, and GEO are not three separate universes.
+They are three angles on the same underlying question.

 • SEO asks whether a page can be found and ranked.